education.vic.gov.au

 • increase the sense of belonging to and engagement with schools for students:

-• from all backgrounds including, religious, linguistic and cultural background
+• from all backgrounds including the diversity of religious, linguistic and cultural backgrounds

-• regardless of personal characteristics, such as, disability, health condition, gender identity.
+• regardless of personal characteristics, such as disability, health condition, and gender expression

 • model appropriate behaviour for resolving issues and promote mutual respect for all members of the school community